NCAS-CMS/cfa-conventions/source/cfa.md

   comprise missing values.

-* If the fragment is stored in a file shared by the dataset containing the aggregated variable then the address is that variable's name, otherwise addresses are dependent on the format of the fragment's external file.
+* If the fragment is stored in a file shared by the dataset containing the aggregation variable then the address is that variable's name, otherwise addresses are dependent on the format of the fragment's external file.